-In tandem with their complete desktop redesign – which basically just made its UX more clean and streamlined, like their mobile app – LinkedIn rolled out navigation tabs (Home [Your Feed], Messaging, Jobs, Notifications, Me, My Network, and Search) and a universal search bar that appears on every page across the site.
+In tandem with their desktop redesign – which basically just made its UX more clean and streamlined, like their mobile app – LinkedIn rolled out navigation tabs (Home [Your Feed], My Network, Jobs, Messaging, Notifications, Me, and Work) and a universal search bar that appears on every page across the site.

-The new search bar lets users easily search whatever page they’re on – Companies, Schools, People – with the goal of giving you better, more targeted results from your search.
+The new search bar lets users easily search whatever page they’re on – Companies, Schools, People – to give you better, more targeted results from your search.
 Pretty nice!

-Which gets us to what’s REALLY cool about the new LinkedIn Search – how it’s poised to change the way you use social media for your business.
+This gets us to what’s REALLY cool about the LinkedIn Search – how it’s poised to change the way you use social media for your business.

-Content Search aims to solve that, adding hashtag functionality (and hashtag search!) and other enhanced search features that help you find not only “lost” articles, but also more relevant-to-your-interests ones.
+The search bar aims to solve that, adding hashtag functionality (and hashtag search!) and other enhanced search features that help you find not only “lost” articles but also more relevant-to-your-interests ones.